Code-Institute-Submissions/paulday966-milestone1/README.md

 * The two sections of the contact us page by clicking on the copy html link and pasting the html on to the contact us page
 * It was used to add the column classes to the divs within rows so the content would change responsivley on large, medium and small screen sizes and be clear and   easy to read
-* To create the information cards that display the information about each cafe
+* To create the information cards that display for each cafe
 * To create the navigation menu at the top of the screen including the dropdown menu

 #### Font Awesome

 * [Font Awesome](https://fontawesome.com/)

-Font Awesome was used to add icons at the beginning of the following paragraph's in the cafe's contact us details:
+Font Awesome was used to add icons at the beginning of each item in the At a glance information card for each cafe:

-* Address
-* Phone number
-* Email address
-* Website

-It was also used for the following items in the At a glance for each cafe:

 * Food
 * Outside seating